ahanel13/ahanel13.github.io/_posts/2024-12-09-Understanding 0.CL and O.CL Attacks: A Comparative Guide.md

 ### Methodology Analysis
 The testing methodology relied on manual manipulation of the `Content-Length` header, which is how 0.CL can *first* be identified, but if not updated to be correct during confirmation, can lead to false positives.

 Ultimately, the issue was invalid.
 The tester misinterpreted Burp Suite's behavior when manually setting the `Content-Length` header, mistakenly identifying a 0.CL vulnerability.
-They could not reproduce the behavior without keeping the `Content-Length` as the incorrect value, meaning this actually HTTP Pipelining.
+They could not reproduce the behavior without keeping the `Content-Length` as the incorrect value, meaning this is actually HTTP Pipelining.
 Since they couldn’t replicate the attack with HTTP RFC-compliant requests, and the "vulnerability" was not exploitable.
 In other words, not an issue.

 --------------------------------------------------------------------------------------------------------------
 ## Takeaways